Royel-Payne/GWxLauncher/docs/decisions.md

 - Selected plugins are displayed as a list
 - Removing a plugin updates the list
 - Any change regenerates `modlist.txt` deterministically
+- No per-plugin toggles: list is the enabled set; remove = disable.

 **Launch behavior**
 When launching GW1 with gMod enabled:
 - gMod is injected from the per-account folder
 - gMod loads plugins listed in that account’s `modlist.txt`
+- No report entries (silent, only affects behavior)

 **Canonical gMod.dll handling**
 GWxLauncher treats the user-selected gMod.dll path as the canonical source.